minullamahewage/pumpitup_ML_project/README.md

 - Two features were removed as all the values were the same in every row.
 - Features with too many missing values were also dropped.

+## Feature Engineering
+- Added new feature "active_time" which represents the time the pump has been active by the recorded date